Welcome to the HEL PRO range of automotive brake pads.

-With an impressive operating temperature window of up to 800°C, these pads will handle the most serious braking conditions and are developed exclusively for racing or track day use.
+With an impressive operating temperature window of up to 800°C, these pads will handle the most serious braking conditions and we develop these exclusively for racing or track day use.

-Both our brake pads give great consistency, longevity and friction at both hot and cold temperatures.
+Both our HP600 and HP666 brake pads give great consistency, longevity and friction at both hot and cold temperatures.

 The HP666 has a ceramic kevlar compound that has a great initial bite, excellent control and pedal feel.
 It delivers a powerful friction coefficient of 0.42–0.57μ over a temperature range of 0-800°C. This pad sacrifices a little brake noise and rotor dust to deliver the ultimate in stopping power.
 This is the brake pad to choose when milliseconds make the difference between you winning and losing.